NarimanAbdo/HR-IBM-power-bi/README.md

    - Utilize the varied experiences of employees who have worked in multiple companies by involving them in complex, skill-diverse projects to enhance engagement and retention.

 ## Data Sources and Credits
-This analysis uses data visualizations, employee data metrics sourced from the company's internal HR analytics dashboards, and HR analysis insights from various repositories and case studies on [GitHub](https://github.com/topics/hr-analytics).
+This analysis uses data visualizations, employee data metrics sourced from the company's internal HR analytics dashboards, and HR analysis insights.

 ---